 ~ Anita Stewart, Member of the Order of Canada, Culinary Activist, Author, and Founder of Food Day Canada

-A rich encyclopedia of facts, farm-gate lore and original recipes… a politically engaging narrative in which Hobsbawn-Smith articulates the challenges and joys faced by small-scale producers… don’ t let the alphabet theme fool you.
+[Foodshed is] A rich encyclopedia of facts, farm-gate lore and original recipes… a politically engaging narrative in which Hobsbawn-Smith articulates the challenges and joys faced by small-scale producers… don’ t let the alphabet theme fool you.
 This is no tame nursery rhyme; it is a locavore call to arms.

 ~ P. D. Robertson, The Globe and Mail